 On the national level, Lefever serves as the board liaison to the Production Technology Access Action Team and the Animal Ag Alliance.
-Additionally, he serves as the chair of the Market Access Action Team.
-Previously, he has served as a member of the Finance, Nominating and Governance Committees.
+Previously, he has served as the chair of the Market Access Action Team and as a member of the Finance, Nominating and Governance Committees.

 A graduate of both Advanced Leadership and Leadership At Its Best, Lefever is a past president of the Colorado Corn Administrative Committee.

 Founded in 1957, the National Corn Growers Association represents nearly 40,000 dues-paying corn growers and the interests of more than 300,000 farmers who contribute through corn checkoff programs in their states.
 NCGA and its 50 affiliated state associations and checkoff organizations work together to help protect and advance corn growers’ interests.